jakeclements/gh-security/README.md

 All repos to be scanned should belong to a single owner, represented by the `owner` key.
 Order doesn't matter, repos in the table will be sorted based on their security issues.

-Once you've added a couple of repositories to your json, save it and run `npx gh-security auth set ./path-to-file.json` to import your repo list.
+Once you've added a couple of repositories to your json, save it and run `npx gh-security repo-list set ./path-to-file.json` to import your repo list.

 Run `npx gh-security repo-list view` to verify the repo list has been uploaded, if successful you should see the list you uploaded.